How to Search a Website For All Kinds of Keywords

 At Ahrefs, we measure it on a scale from 0 to 100 (the hardest), and it’s based on the estimated number of websites that link to the top 10 ranking pages.
 The more domains link to the top 10 pages, the more backlinks you’ll need to get to rank.

 That’s the basics.
-If you want to estimate your chances of ranking more accurately, you’ll need to count in a couple more factors, such as the authority of your website and whether you have the ability to match search intent.
+To estimate your chances of ranking more accurately, you’ll need to consider a couple more factors, such as your website’s authority and ability to match search intent.

 How do I use keywords on my website?

-Try to choose one target keyword per page—this will be the topic of the page.
+Choose one target keyword per page — this will be the topic of the page.
 You will still be able to rank for many other relevant keywords (no need for keyword stuffing).
 Then craft your content with these SEO good practices in mind:

 Learn more about targeting keywords with content in On-Page SEO: The Beginner’s Guide.